pmer/dennisync/README.md

 - A controller DB might enter into an inconsistent state while sync is in-progress and may stay that way if sync is interrupted
   - Probably the best we can get with RAM and radio constraints, and within a reasonable complexity
-  - Noisy radio background / long range can irritate
+  - Noisy radio, long range radio, or overloaded CPU can irritate

 ### Requirements